Jelena Janković: 2015: 600th win and new titles

 Janković began 2015 at the Brisbane International.
 Seeded sixth, she lost in the first round to Ajla Tomljanovic.
 She then admitted that she had recently thought to end her career because of a back injury.
 Also, she added that she lost a lot of muscle mass, had not done any activity in past two months and that she needs time to get back in normal form.
 Bad results continued in January, including a first-round loss at the Australian Open to Timea Bacsinszky.
 She had never lost her opener in Melbourne prior to this.

 She won her first match of 2015 in Dubai, defeating Tímea Babos in three sets.
 In the second round she lost to Garbiñe Muguruza and dropped out of the top 20 as a result.
 The following week in Doha, Janković reached the second round after beating Zheng Saisai.
 She faced top seed Petra Kvitová for a place in the quarterfinals but retired midway due to right hip injury.

-Despite coming to North America with 2–4 season record, Janković made the final at the BNP Paribas Open, beating reigning Australian Open semifinalist Madison Keys, Belinda Bencic and Sabine Lisicki en route.
+Despite coming to North America with 2–4 season record, Janković made the final at the Indian Wells Open, beating reigning Australian Open semifinalist Madison Keys, Belinda Bencic and Sabine Lisicki en route.
 In the final where she faced Simona Halep, she managed to take the first set and serve for the match, but came up short.
 As a result, Janković returned to the top 20.
 In Miami, Janković fell in her opening match for the second straight year when she was defeated by Victoria Azarenka.

-In April at the Family Circle Cup, Janković made the third round, conceding a walkover to Danka Kovinic due to an injury.
+In April at the Family Circle Cup, Janković made the third round, conceding a walkover to Danka Kovinić due to an injury.
 The following month at the Italian Open, Janković overcame Camila Giorgi and Magdaléna Rybáriková to set up a third round clash with Kvitová for a place in the last eight but was defeated by the fourth seeded Czech in straight sets.
 Janković then played in Strasbourg where she reached the quarterfinals but was forced to retire against Sloane Stephens.
 Janković then suffered her second consecutive opening round at a Grand Slam when she fell to qualifier Sesil Karatantcheva in straight sets at the French Open.